AspieSoft/go-regex/readme.md

 regex.Compile(`re %1 and %2 ... %{12}`, `param 1`, `param 2` ..., `param 12`);

 // manually escape a string
-regex.Escape(`(.*)? \$ \\$ \\\$ regex hack failed`)
+// note: the compile methods params are automatically escaped regex.Escape(`(.*)? \$ \\$ \\\$ regex hack failed`)

+// determine if a regex is valid, and can be compiled by this module regex.IsValid(`re`)

+// determine if a regex is valid, and can be compiled by the PCRE module regex.IsValidPCRE(`re`)

+// determine if a regex is valid, and can be compiled by the builtin RE2 module regex.IsValidRE2(`re`)

 // run a replace function (most advanced feature) regex.Compile(`(?flags)re(capture group)`).ReplaceFunc(myByteArray, func(data func(int) []byte) []byte {